Print

 Instructions

 1. To make craquelin, in a mixing bowl, mix the flour, brown sugar, and salt with a rubber spatula until creamy.
-Add the softened butter and knead using your hands for 2-3 minutes to obtain a smooth dough.
+Add the softened butter and knead with your hands for 2-3 minutes until the dough is smooth.

-2. With your hands, make a ball of dough and place it on a sheet of parchment paper.
-Cover with another parchment sheet and roll the dough in a rectangular shape about 1/6-1/7 inch (4 mm) thick.
+2. Form a ball of dough with your hands and place it on a sheet of parchment paper.
+Cover with another parchment sheet and roll the dough into a rectangular shape about 1/6-1/7 inch (4 mm) thick.
 Ensure the rolled dough fits 12 disks 2.2 inches (5.5 cm) in diameter.

-4. Using a round cookie cutter, cut out rounds 2.2 inches (5.5 cm) in diameter, keeping them as close to each other as possible.
+4. Using a round cookie cutter, cut out rounds 2.2 inches (5.5 cm) in diameter, keeping them as close together as possible.
 Remove the scrapes, and freeze the cut-outs again.
-Avoid making cut-outs close to the edges of the dough since it may be rolled out thinner than the rest.
+Avoid cutting close to the edges of the dough, as it may be rolled out thinner than the rest.

 5. Gather the scraps, re-roll them between two sheets of parchment paper, freeze, and cut new rounds.
 Keep the craquelin rounds in the freezer until ready to use.